 By Kimber Rozier, CSCS, Pn1 – Saturday is a rugby day.
 We love that.
 It’s your time to shine and show what you’re made of.
 Of course, you spend the six days prior training with your team, smoothing out the kinks, and dreaming of diving over the try line.
 You’re well-prepared rugby-wise, so what can you do in the hours leading up to and hours following the match to make sure it all comes together? (more…)

 The rugby ball is the most important piece of equipment in the game of rugby.
 It is the focus of every kick, scrummage, ruck, and try but not all rugby balls are created equal.
-World Rugby Shop examines the finer points of rugby ball design to help you understand how to pick the right ball for the right occasion. (more…)
+World Rugby Shop examines the finer points of rugby ball design to help you understand how to pick the right ball for the right occasion.
+Watch the video below or read on to become a Rugby ball expert! (more…)